-- Each Principle will have two components: required responses and required appendices.
+- 1. Each Principle will have two components: required responses and required appendices.
 Additional supporting documentation may be provided along with the required appendices. - a.
 For ease of use, all required forms and tables (appendices) have been provided as separate documents available from the Self-Study Materials link in the Member Resources page of the IACBE website. - 2.
 Do not remove or leave any questions or sections blank.
 If a question or section is not applicable, clearly state "N/A" in those areas.
-(Note: If an entire section is not applicable, e.g., the business unit does not offer doctoral programs, simply state "N/A" once at the beginning of the section and leave the remaining items in that section blank).
+(Note: If an entire section is not

-- 3. A response to each item must be provided.
+- applicable, e.g., the business unit does not offer doctoral programs, simply state "N/A" once at the beginning of the section and leave the remaining items in that section blank). - 3.
+A response to each item must be provided.
 All required appendices must be provided.
 Do not alter forms or tables unless otherwise indicated in its instructions or within this manual. - 4.
 "Guidance" bubbles: there are guidance bubbles throughout the manual.
 The information provided is simply that guidance.
 These are useful tips, ideas, and things to consider when crafting your response.
 These are not required elements but are best-practices and thought-provoking ideas.
 They are in blue. - 5.
 Electronic links embedded in the self-study are acceptable, but it is the business unit's responsibility to ensure those links are accurate, able to be downloaded/archived as document(s), and accessible at the time of the technical review, site visit, and Board of Commissioners meeting. - 6.
 Each Principle concludes with a "Self-Reflection" component.
 This is the opportunity for you to reflect think, recall, and evaluate what was discovered during the process of completing the responses and supporting information for that specific Principle.
-The response should address 1- what the business unit does well in this area, and 2- what areas of opportunity were identified and the action plan for applicable improvements.
+The response should address 1- what the business unit does well in this area, and 2- as a result of this process has the business unit self-identified any areas of opportunity it may give consideration to in the future?
 This is not a restatement of the narrative or information provided in the required responses.
-Please do not provide a forced response.
-If you identified no areas of excellence or opportunity, that is ok!
-If you have processes in place that are working, simply indicate that. - 7.
-Within this manual, there is a "note" flag at the end of each principle.
-This is simply some whitespace for the business unit's self-study team to jot down notes, thoughts, action plans as the self-study is being drafted. - 8.
+Please do not provide a forced response. - 7.
 Remember this is the MANUAL.
 There is a separate Self-Study template that is to be used for writing/submission.
-The template is inclusive only of the response and appendix requirement for each principle, and excludes resource sections such as the Introductions and Instructions, and the resources provided at the end of this manual.
+The template is inclusive only of the response and appendix requirement for each principle and excludes resource sections such as the Introductions and Instructions, and the resources provided at the end of this manual.